Texas Rig Worming Guide

 Here are seven benefits of using a Texas rig—this is why it's been so popular for so long!

 - Casting distance - The rig's dense lead weight allows you to cast greater distances.
+Pairs perfectly with a casting rod and reel setup.

 - Casting accuracy - No matter the size and shape of your soft plastic, it goes where the weight goes, so you can hit targets with deadly accuracy.